j0ma/lmm/README.md

 ### Notes
 - Using `subword-nmt` from Sennrich's group for the BPE learning
 - Going to use `moses` for tokenization/truecasing
+- BPE for English can be learned
+    - a) Separately for each EN-TGT pair
+    - b) Jointly from all EN training data

 ### Todo